danielwilstrop/nextJSBlog/data/blog/jsarrays1.md

 # .slice()

 The **slice** method returns a new array with the values of the original array from the specified start and end indexes you provide.
-It inlcudes the indexes you have provided.
+It includes the indexes you have provided.

 ```js
 const numbers = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]